Zeel28/News-Everyday/README.md

 ## Getting Started

-To get started with this application, follow these steps:
+To get started with this application, follow these steps :

 1. Clone this repository:
 ```bash